Construction and Engineering

 $750.00 + $4.00 per acre

-Other developments needing approval by the Office of the Water Resources Commissioner will be reviewed at a rate of $95.00 per hour.
+Other developments needing approval by the Office of the Water Resources Commissioner will be reviewed at a rate of $105.00 per hour with a two hour minimum for initial submittal.

 Crossing, modifying, discharging to a county drain or any work within a county drain easement requires a permit from the Washtenaw County Water Resources Commissioner.
 Please contact the Washtenaw County Water Resources Commissioner's office for a Drain Use Permit Application (734-222-6860) Important: Please include plans and fees with the permit application; see below.
 Permits from other agencies may also be necessary.
 If you are seeking to discharge to a County Drain, you will also need to submit an Affidavit of Pollution Prevention and Environmental Protection.